 I used a glass cloche that I already had as a guide for these wire cloches.

 You could use a glass cylinder or a 1/2 gallon milk bottle.
 Lay whatever you are using for your template on the chicken wire.
 Roll the cloche or the milk bottle from end to end on the sheet and mark where to cut.
 After you’ve determined the size of your sheet of chicken wire, snip with wire cutters.

 My wire sheet was approximately 2 feet long by 18″ high.

 Step 4: Combine open ends of the wire sheet

-Another option might be to use small pieces of baling wire to join the two open edges together.
+You will have cut ends of the chicken wire that you can just twist together.
+Another option when making the wire cloche, another option might be to use small pieces of baling wire to join the two open edges together.

 Step 5: Wire one open end of the cylinder together to form the top of the cloche